Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

 \subsubsection{Original VQAA}

 The Variational Quantum Attack Algorithm (VQAA) \cite{VQAA} was proposed as a quantum algorithm for Noisy Intermediate-Scale Quantum (NISQ) devices aiming at solving this problem.
 This is briefly schematized in the quantum circuit of Fig.(\ref{Fig1}.a).
-We start with a quantum computer with two registers, one for the ``key" space, with $N$ qubits, and one for the ``message" space, with $N'$ qubits.
-The qubits in the message space are initialized in a reference state $\ket{0}^{\otimes N'}$, and after application of an (unitary) operation $P$ they codify some plaintext.
-This text is the message that we want to encrypt, and amounts to a separable state with a classical string of bits.
+We start with a quantum computer with two registers (sections), one for the ``key'' space, with $N$ qubits, and one for the ``message'' space, with $N'$ qubits.
+The qubits in the message space are initialized in a reference state $\ket{0}^{\otimes N'}$, and after application of an (unitary) operation they codify some plaintext $P$.
+This $P$ is the message we want to encrypt, a quantum state that represents a classical string of bits.
 Simultaneously, the key space is initialized in a reference state $\ket{+}^{\otimes N}$, and afterwards a Variational Quantum Circuit (VQC) is applied.
 This quantum circuit depends on a set of variational parameters $\beta$, similar to e.g. the Variational Quantum Eigensolver (VQE) algorithm for optimizing cost functions \cite{VQE}.
-The aim of the VQC is to produce a quantum state that amounts to a (weighted) superposition of possible keys to encode the message in the second register.
-Subsequently, encryption of the message is implemented by the (unitary) operator $C_q$, which produces an encoded ``Ciphertext'" in the second register for every key applied in the first register.
-After this, measurements are performed in the second register to read the proposed ``Ciphertext'".
-The result of these measurements is then used to evaluate a cost function, amounting to the expectation value of a classical Hamiltonian $H$, {computing} the difference between the measured ``Ciphertext'" and the expected ``Ciphertext" (assumed to be known) for the correct key (which is unknown).
-This calculation, together with an estimation of the gradient of the classical cost function, allows to update parameters $\beta$ in the VQC self-consistently using gradient descent.
-By iterating the loop until convergence, we can obtain the correct key, which is the one minimizing the expectation value of $H$.
+The VQC produces a quantum state that amounts to a (weighted) superposition of possible keys to encode $P$.
+Subsequently, encryption of the message is implemented by the (unitary) operator $C_q$, which produces an encoded ``Ciphertext'' in the second register for every key applied in the first register.
+After this, measurements are performed in the second register to read the proposed ``Ciphertext''.

+The algorithm in \cite{VQAA} uses the expectation value of a classical Hamiltonian $H$ as the cost function.
+This expectation value represents the energy of the quantum system's state obtained from the ciphertext, allowing us to measure the discrepancy between the measured ciphertext and the known correct ciphertext. $H$ is constructed using a 3-regular graph with each of the ciphertext's 8 bits represented as a node, thus forming an 8-node graph.
+The Hamiltonian incorporates both pairwise interactions between connected nodes, using the Pauli-Z operator to reflect the classical bit values, and single-qubit contributions to account for individual bit states: